Onboarding Factor #3: Employee Wellness

 In a recent Gallup workplace article, the firm reinforces the fact that employee engagement and a positive wellbeing “are highly reciprocal, with each influencing the future state of the other to a similar degree.”
 In order to be effective in your efforts – especially now – you have to put a plan in action.

 Not sure where to start?
-Not a problem!
+We can help!
 You can depend on Click’s employee journey experts to offer a few tactics for your organization to consider:

 - Establish an “open door” policy